Radovenchyk/babylon/README.md

 protocols between Bitcoin and the PoS world.
 It provides two inter-connected
 protocols:

-- **Bitcoin timestamping:** Submits succinct and verifiable timestamps of any data (such as PoS blockchains) to Bitcoin.
+- **Bitcoin timestamping:** This protocol sends succinct and verifiable timestamps of any data (such as PoS blockchains) to
+- Bitcoin; and
-- **Bitcoin staking:** Enables Bitcoin holders to provide economic security to any decentralized system through trustless (and self-custodian) staking.
+- **Bitcoin staking:** This protocol allows bitcoin the asset to provide economic security to any decentralized systems through
+- trustless (and self-custodian) staking.

 [![BTC staking
 litepaper](https://badgen.net/badge/icon/BTC%20staking%20litepaper?label=)](https://docs.babylonchain.io/assets/files/btc_staking_litepaper-32bfea0c243773f0bfac63e148387aef.pdf)